-- 7.10 It is acknowledged that ministry staff can sacrifice an amount of stipend (even over and above the limit of 40% referred to in section 6.15) to increase superannuation contributions. - 7.11 It is recommended that any such additional stipend sacrifice superannuation contributions be paid direct to the ministry staff member's superannuation fund by the parish, but even if paid from an MEA, all additional superannuation should be classified as a "concessional" contribution, and therefore subject to the 15% superannuation contribution tax.
+- 7.10.
+It is acknowledged that ministry staff can sacrifice an amount of stipend (even over and above the limit of 40% referred to in section 6.14) to increase superannuation contributions. - 7.11.
+It is recommended that any such additional stipend sacrifice superannuation contributions be paid direct to the ministry staff member's superannuation fund by the parish, but even if paid from a MDBA, all additional superannuation should be classified as a "concessional" contribution, and therefore subject to the 15% superannuation contribution tax.
 For lay ministers, any additional stipend sacrifice superannuation contributions (or other additional contributions the rate or amount of which is influenced by the individual) will need to be reported on the annual payment summary.
-If the parish is paying the minimum 9.5% rate of superannuation, any additional contributions made by the lay minister must be included in the stipend figure for the purposes of calculating the parish's superannuation contribution as the employer. - 7.12 However, generally speaking, any additional superannuation contribution made for parish clergy (even if requested by the individual) will not be reportable.
-This is because to be a 'reportable employer superannuation contribution' it must have been made by an employer and, generally speaking, clergy licensed to a parish by the Archbishop hold an ecclesiastical office and are not employees. - 7.13 Eligible staff can make additional after-tax superannuation contributions that may entitle them to a co-contribution from the government.
-Refer to https://www.ato.gov.au/individuals/super/growing-your-super/adding-to-your-super/Government-super-contributions/?anchor=Supercocontributions#Supercocontributions for further information. - 7.14 Recent changes to the treatment of superannuation contributions may impact the entitlement of clergy to certain Centrelink benefits.
-Please refer to the SDS Centrelink Benefits Assessment Guide for more details. - 7.15 It is recommended that ministry staff seek professional financial advice before proceeding to make additional superannuation contributions.
+If the parish is paying the minimum 11.0% rate of superannuation, any additional contributions made by the lay minister must be included in the stipend figure for the purposes of calculating the parish's superannuation contribution as the employer. - 7.12.
+However, generally speaking, any additional superannuation contribution made for parish clergy (even if requested by the individual) will not be reportable.
+This is because to be a 'reportable employer superannuation contribution' it must have been made by an employer and, generally speaking, clergy licensed to a parish by the Archbishop hold an ecclesiastical office and are not employees. - 7.13.
+Eligible staff can make additional after-tax superannuation contributions that may entitle them to a co-contribution from the government.
+Refer to the ATO website Government super contributions for further information. - 7.14.
+Recent changes to the treatment of superannuation contributions may impact the entitlement of clergy to certain Centrelink benefits.

+7.15.
+It is recommended that ministry staff seek professional financial advice before proceeding to make additional superannuation contributions.